 If your teams are using the types of tools listed below, you’ll likely have options for out-of-the-box integration options with your DAM system.

-Upload files to the DAM system from a hot folder
+Integration workflow example: uploading files to the DAM system from a hot folder

-Popular file-sharing tools include:
+Popular file-sharing tools to integrate with DAM software

 - Google Drive